-Specifies the source port of the data packets to which the device applies the rule.
-The prerequisite is that in the Protocol column the value tcp or udp is specified.
+Specifies the TCP or UDP source port of the data packets to which the device applies the rule.

+- In the Protocol column, the value tcp or udp is specified. - In the Action column, a value other than enforce-goose is specified.